ArmandasRokas/IntroductionToStatisticsAtDTU/docs/chapter_2.md

 ### a)
 > The mean of X, (  $\mu_{X}$ ), the variance of X, ( $\sigma^2_{X}$ ) and P ( X ≥ 1 ) are?

+- We know that:
-- Hypergeometric distribution
+  - Hyper-geometric distribution
   - n  = 3  - draws without replacement
   - a = 2 - the number of successes in the large population
   - N = 20 - elements in the large population
+- So:

 $$
 \mu = n \frac{a}{N}= 3 * \frac{2}{20} = 0.3 \\